japa/create-japa/README.md

 ![](./japa_art.png)

-The `create-japa` is a small CLI utility to configure Japa inside an existing Node.js project.
+The `create-japa` is a CLI utility configuring Japa inside a new or existing Node.js project.

 The process involves installing the required packages and creating the necessary files.
 The setup works with Typescript and JavaScript projects.